 Factor 3: Options for Married Couples

-Start by taking your spouse’s age, health, and benefits into account, particularly if you are the higher-earning spouse.
+Start by taking your spouse’s age, health, and benefits into account, particularly if you are a higher-earning spouse.
 The amount of survivor benefits for a lower-earning spouse could depend on the deceased, higher-earning spouse’s benefit.
 The bigger the higher-earning spouse’s benefit, the bigger the benefit for the surviving spouse.

 For spouses with similar work histories and life expectancy, it may make sense for both to delay their benefits up to age 70, if possible.
 In other cases, especially when there are material differences in work history, it might make sense for the lower-earning spouse to file earlier while the higher earner waits until age 70.